Mark Ronson on the Taylor Hawkins tribute concert: "I was on the cusp of rocking out and breaking down"

 During an interview with NME in July, Ronson talked about working with Hawkins on King Princess’ 2022 single ‘Let Us Die’.
 “It’s just one of the most fucking incredible drum performances I’ve ever recorded,” he said at the time.

-NME‘s latest Big Read feature also features chats with the likes of Supergrass drummer Danny Goffey and Kesha, as well as some fans who were in attendance at the huge concert.
+NME‘s latest Big Read feature also includes chats with the likes of Supergrass drummer Danny Goffey and Kesha, as well as thoughts from some fans who were in attendance at the huge concert.

 “As a musician, [Hawkins] was sort of unstoppable,” Goffey told NME.
 “His playing for three hours at breakneck speed was something to behold.
 It was almost superhuman.”